AlisAquilae/Academia/content/Notes/Lecture Notes/Multivariate Mathematics Applied/MMA Lecture 3.md

 \Delta f \cong f'(a)\Delta x
 $$

-This tells us that for a small d
+This tells us that for a small deviation in x, we can approximate the function value by the derivative of the function value.

+Dividing by Delta x and taking the limit yields the definition of the derivative: the difference of the derivative quotient.
+This completes the circle

+You can make a